DanNduati/Pushbullet-python/README.md

 # Pushbullet api python
-## Task : Send SMS messages to a list of numbers in a file
+## Task : Send SMS messages to a list of numbers in a file with pushbullet and python
 ## Install dependencies

 ```bash